 - At each meeting of the Board and Board committees, time is specifically reserved for independent discussion without management present.

 - The Risk Committee and Human Capital and Compensation Committee meet with the Bank's Chief Risk Officer.

 - An orientation program is in place for all new directors.
 They also receive a Corporate Governance Information book, which explains the Bank's corporate governance structure.
 All directors participate in the Board's ongoing education sessions throughout the year.

 - All directors, officers and employees of Scotiabank must acknowledge their adherence annually to the Scotiabank Code of Conduct.
-The Bank has also adopted a Whistleblower Policy and Procedures.
+The Bank has also adopted a Whistleblower Policy.

-- Effective November 1, 2016, directors are required to hold $725,000 in common shares and/or Director Deferred Share Units (DDSUs), which is five times the portion of the board retainer which must be taken in equity.
-The Chairman is required to hold $850,000 in equity, which is five times the equity portion of his annual retainer.
+- Effective November 1, 2021, directors are required to hold $975,000 in common shares and/or Director Deferred Share Units (DDSUs), which is five times the portion of the board retainer which must be taken in equity.
+The Chair is required to hold $1,750,000 in equity, which is five times the equity portion of his annual retainer.
 Directors have five years to meet this requirement and they must maintain their equity investment while serving on the board.
 All directors are also expected to own at least 1,000 common shares, which may form part of the above requirement, and are expected to meet this share ownership requirement within six months of joining the board (unless there are unique or exceptional circumstances).

-- Directors must take $145,000 of their board retainer in either bank common shares (by participating in the directors’ share purchase plan) or DDSUs each year, even after they have met the director equity ownership requirements.
-The Chairman must take $170,000 of his retainer in equity each year, regardless of whether the equity ownership requirement has been met.
+- Directors must take $195,000 of their board retainer in either bank common shares (by participating in the directors’ share purchase plan) or DDSUs each year, even after they have met the director equity ownership requirements.
+The Chair must take $350,000 of his retainer in equity each year, regardless of whether the equity ownership requirement has been met.
 Remaining fees can be taken in cash, common shares or DDSUs.

 - We have held an advisory vote on our approach to executive compensation, commonly known as ‘Say on Pay’ every year since 2010 to give shareholders the opportunity to provide the Board with important feedback.